All Duluth Public Library locations are closed and events canceled until further notice.

-Book donations will not be accepted at this time.
+Book donations cannot be accepted at this time.

 Many eBooks, audiobooks, databases, and other eResources can be accessed online.

 Library Events Online

 Duluth Public Library Facebook Page - Find out about our Virtual Kaleidoscope events, Baby & Toddler Storytime, Kahoot!
 Trivia for Teens and Adults, Summer Reading program for all ages, Story Strolls at Duluth Parks, Duluth Reads, and all other virtual events!